The HBDI®: a tool for assessment, recruitment and management

 After completing the assessment, an individual receives a comprehensive Profile Package containing his or her HBDI® Profile results along with in-depth interpretation of the results, reference material about the Whole Brain Model®, comparison data, and activities for further exploration and development.

-The Profile Package and results can be debriefed by an HBDI® Certified Practitioner as part of a facilitated workshop, a coaching session, or they can be delivered via the online simulation program, The Thinking Accelerator® featuring HBDI Interactive®.
+The Profile Package and results can be debriefed by an HBDI® Certified Practitioner as part of a facilitated workshop or a coaching session.

 Genesis of the HBDI®